 - There are small - and + signs underneath the GPS speed limit circle.
 You can quickly set the speed alert value above or below the GPS Speed Limit value by touching these buttons to increment the alert value up or down;

-- The Distance info derives from the GPS and the Area is the result of a Spray Boom Width Calculation multiplied by the distance travelled and is a value designed to assist farmers in spraying or other activities in the future;
+- The Distance info derives from the GPS and the Area is the result of a Spray Boom Width Calculation multiplied by the distance traveled and is a value designed to assist farmers in spraying or other activities in the future;

 - The two arrows left and right toggle the Location information on or off being replaced by Latitude and Longitude information;